 Junior Development Group – 2022/2023

-The Full Time Junior Development Group (JD Group), is a year-round program and is designed for athletes born between 2008-2009 (14-15 years old).
+The Full Time Junior Development Group (JD Group) is a year-round program and is designed for athletes born between 2008-2011 (grade 6 to Grade 9) (11 to 14-15 years old).
 Registration is ongoing throughout the year.
-The group meets three to four times per week, but the degree of commitment is determined by the athlete and attendance can be flexible.
+The group meets three per week, but the degree of commitment is determined by the athlete and attendance can be flexible.
 The program is designed to give kids an in-depth exposure to all track and field events.
 Athletes will compete in track meets both in Calgary, Edmonton and surrounding areas as well as out of province meets.
 Athletes can try out for Provincial Teams.

-The registration fees for the 2022-2023 are $1350.00.
-The payments may be broken up into three installments due September, November, and April.
+The registration fees for the 2022-2023 are $1150.00.
+The payments may be broken up into two installments due November and April.
 Our registration fees are prorated monthly.

 At each session, there will be two running workouts; one for those running the cross-country races (either at Provincials or school meets) and a second for sprinters/hurdlers/jumpers/throwers.
 The latter who train during the base training season will have a huge advantage over those athletes who wait and join us for the start of the indoor season (November).
 Sprinters will work on base training, strength conditioning and running form.